nvpro-samples/vk_raytracing_tutorial_KHR/docs/concepts/rendering.md

 ---

-## How Monte Carlo Works

-You may have heard of "Monte Carlo rendering" or "Monte Carlo path tracing."
+**How Monte Carlo Works** — You may have heard of "Monte Carlo rendering" or "Monte Carlo path tracing."
 What does that mean?
-This section explains the main idea behind Monte Carlo techniques used in ray tracing.
+The next three sections explain the main ideas behind Monte Carlo techniques used in ray tracing.

 ---

-### Monte Carlo Integration
+## Monte Carlo Integration

 **More simply:** Monte Carlo integration means using random sampling to estimate things that are too complicated to calculate exactly.